08 September - 06 October 2021

-Under this tab, please fill in the Swedish and English proposal title, which in this case should be a working name that briefly describes the need for new research infrastructure, or, if the infrastructure already exists, the name of the infrastructure.
-Here you should also state who the proposer is (type of proposer), select SCB codes and key words (at least one SCB code; state the most relevant code first and at least three key words that describe the need/infrastructure).
+Please fill in the Swedish and English proposal title, which in this case should a working name that briefly describes the need for new research infrastructure, or, if the infrastructure already exists, the name of the infrastructure.
+Here you should also state SCB codes and key words (at least one SCB code; state the most relevant code first and at least three key words that describe the need/infrastructure).

 The abstract of the infrastructure need in the proposal shall include a brief description of the need that the research infrastructure is expected to meet for research of national interest, and how the need can be fulfilled.

 The abstract shall provide a summary guide to the infrastructure need.
 Please use wording to ensure persons with another subject specialisation can understand the information.

 The description may cover a maximum of 2 000 characters including blank spaces.
 This is approximately one half of an A4 page in Arial, font size 11, single line spacing.